ML Exam: 6 - Feature Engineering

 Impute: using ML

-2. Deep Learning (DL) → DL model trained on all complete data, then can input missing data on incomplete data
+2. Deep Learning (DL) → DL model trained on all complete data, then can input missing data on incomplete data.
+Good: Works very well for categorical data.
+Bad: Complicated.

-• DUH!
-But often the right solution… try harder to get MOAR data!
+Often the right solution… try harder to get more data!

 Unbalanced Data